Abstractnxgen/Coding_with_Python-Lists/.guides/content/Looping-with-range-907f.md

 myList[i]
 ```

-We can also combine all the steps in to one line to make it easier to read.
+We can also combine all the steps into one line to make it easier to read:

 ```python
 myList = [1,3,5,7,9]